BigLep/ExtJsWithDwr/README.markdown

 ## Support ##
 If you find an issue, please [create a new one](http://github.com/BigLep/ExtJsWithDwr/issues).
-Questions should be raised in the corresponding Ext forum threads:
+Questions should be raised in the corresponding Ext forum threads.
 * [Ext.ux.data.DwrProxy](http://extjs.com/forum/showthread.php?t=23884)

 ## License ##